joshua-9402/cpet-140-final-project/doc/vault.md

 ---------------
 - If `RETRIEVE` returns `ERROR: Identifier not found`, double-check the identifier string and ensure it was stored.
 - If you see `ERROR: Decryption failed - data corrupted`, the vault may be corrupted or the master key derivation has changed; check for changes to `systemSalt` or platform differences.

+Notes

+- The `vault` function is intended to encrypt/decrypt database files.
+It uses libsodium when available.
+- `systemSalt` used by the vault should match the version tag stored in `.github/workflows/release.yml` at build/release time to allow deterministic key derivation across releases.

+---

+## Repository sync note
+Updated to reflect repository behavior and build-time salt/version linking (sync date: 2025-11-29).

 License / attribution
 ---------------------